 Not only was she determined and brilliant and patient and desperately kind, she was sometimes quite funny.
 If I was stumped, she’d say, “Just give it some time.”
 If my letters sucked, she’d shake the bag.
 “Drowning in vowels?
 Jump in here and swim for some consonants!”
 Sometimes she’d say, “Let’s see what you’ve got; let’s do it together.
 I’ll help you.
 Then you can help me.”

 Every game with her and my three sisters was a lesson in friendly competition, in loving cooperation.
-I learned from her — and My little sister — that the only real way to lose was to give up in frustration, was kicking the table and sending the letters flying, was ruining it for everyone.
+I learned from her — and My very little sister — that the only real way to lose was to give up in frustration, was kicking the table and sending the letters flying.
 But this was no “everyone gets a trophy just for participating” sort of game.
 There was always a winner, and it was never me, not for years.
 Still, I kept playing, and when I finally won all on my own, she couldn’t have been more proud.
 And then we played again.
 And I lost.

 I told someone just the other day how we used to play: how, although there was always a winner, we thought the real competition was getting the highest overall score — that the Total of All Our Efforts mattered the most.
 That Someone thought I was crazy; she truly believed that the only point of a game — every game — was to crush the competition and emerge victorious and alone.